-John J Heartfield Books
+John J Heartfield Novels

 Come back often.
 I’ll add chapters from my latest novel all the time.